 4. Lack of Strong Relationships

 Building long-term relationships with team members is one of the most essential responsibilities of the remote manager.
 However, as you communicate less frequently with your distributed colleagues, strengthening relationships becomes even more complex.
-Looking for a solution, be more vulnerable, – it will help your team members share their problems with you without any hesitation.
+Looking for a solution, be more open.
+Encourage your team members to share their problems with you.
 Find the ideal solution to their problems to let them perform well.

 How to Build an Effective Distributed Scrum Team

 Any distributed software development team should follow the main Scrum principles of transparency, clear communication, and a dedication to continuous improvement.
 The success of such a group of people depends on mutual trust, communication, and collaboration.

 A remote Scrum team can benefit from a reliable communication plan that includes: